ReaperSZ1/taskApp/README.md

 - Secure authentication with Passport (local strategy).
 - Best security practices, such as sanitization, XSS prevention (Helmet), and data validation.
 - Deploying to Render.

-## Contributions
-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, feel free to open a pull request.